Skip to main content

 During your telehealth visit, your provider will conduct a thorough symptom review including onset, severity, prior UTI history, allergies, current medications, and relevant medical history (such as diabetes, pregnancy status, or immunocompromise).
 While a urine dipstick or culture cannot be performed over video, clinical diagnosis of uncomplicated cystitis based on symptom presentation is well-supported by evidence and endorsed by the Infectious Diseases Society of America (IDSA).

-When clinically appropriate, first-line antibiotic options include nitrofurantoin monohydrate/macrocrystals (Macrobid) 100 mg twice daily for 5 days, or trimethoprim-sulfamethoxazole (Bactrim DS) 1 tablet twice daily for 3 days (where local resistance rates permit).
+When clinically appropriate, first-line antibiotic options include nitrofurantoin monohydrate/macrocrystals (Macrobid) 100 mg twice daily for 5 days, or trimethoprim-sulfamethoxazole (Bactrim DS) 1 tablet twice daily for 3 days (used only where local E. coli resistance to TMP-SMX is below the IDSA 20% threshold).
 For patients with sulfa allergies or contraindications, fosfomycin 3g single dose is an effective alternative.
-Phenazopyridine may be recommended as a short-term urinary analgesic for symptom relief while the antibiotic takes effect.
+Phenazopyridine may be recommended as a short-term urinary analgesic for symptom relief while the antibiotic takes effect — limited to 2 days.

-your provider's DNP and FNP-BC credentials reflect advanced clinical training in primary and family care.
-Prescriptions are sent electronically to your preferred pharmacy in DE, MD, or WA.
+Prescriptions are sent electronically to your preferred pharmacy in MD, WA, or DE.
 Follow-up is recommended if symptoms do not resolve within 48–72 hours of starting antibiotics.

 ⚠️ When to Go to the Emergency Room